Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 -  **Name**: this is the name of your tracker.
 More precisely you want to name your tracker after the type of artifact that are going to be managed in your tracker.
-This name will be used by SYS\_PRODUCT\_NAME in the title of the various screens of the trackers.
+This name will be used by |SYSPRODUCTNAME|
+   in the title of the various screens of the trackers.
 Typical example of tracker names are: Action Requests, Support Requests, Requirements, Defects or Bugs…